nandac/pandoc-reader/README.md

 #### Method Two: Using Pandoc Default Files

-The second method involves specifying the path(s) to one or more YAML default file(s) with all your preferences.
+The second method involves specifying the path(s) to one or more Pandoc default file(s) with all your preferences.

 These paths should be set in your `pelicanconf.py` file by using the setting `PANDOC_DEFAULT_FILES`.
 The paths maybe absolute or relative but we recommend using relative paths as they are more portable.